 "The King of Tarkon announces that he will soon sign a treaty with the Queen of the Crown.
 Maya invites the Rangers to her planet in hopes that they can convince her father not to sign the treaty."

-Space: Above and Beyond continued pushing borders with its cast of stellar characters.
+Space: Above And Beyond continued pushing borders with its cast of stellar characters.
 "Mutiny" premiered on this day in 1995 (in the U.S.), and here's the plot summary from TV.com:

 "A mutiny erupts aboard a civilian cargo ship, the SS Mac Arthur, which is carrying 168 unborn InVitros in stasis.
 Cooper faces a difficult decision- should he follow orders to protect his fellow soldiers, or join forces with the rebellious "tanks" who decide that they aren't going to be treated as slaves any longer?"